Return to the Centre of the Earth: Recording

 Recording was disrupted midway through due to Wakeman's failing health.
 For three months, he worked 22-hour days which took a toll on him mentally and psychically.
 In August 1998, shortly after his trip from Los Angeles to record Stewart's narration, Wakeman collapsed on a golf course and was rushed to hospital.
-He was diagnosed with a life threatening case of double pneumonia and pleurisy, and showed signs of Legionnaire's disease.
+He was diagnosed with a life threatening case of double pneumonia and pleurisy, and showed signs of Legionnaires' disease.
 At one point, his doctors gave him just 48 hours to live.
 The setback led the recording sessions with the orchestra to be rearranged for December 1998.

 Wakeman originally suggested to use a symphony orchestra and choir from Belgrade with an unknown narrator to keep costs at a minimum, but Lyttelton was happy to employ a well known one and later was glad he "resisted the temptation" to go with Wakeman's idea as he wanted to make the album "to the fullest".
 The two agreed to use the London Symphony Orchestra with conductor David Snell and the English Chamber Choir conducted by Guy Protheroe, which cost £122,000.
 Recording took place across two days at Studio 1 at CTS Studios in Wembley, London, both days consisting of two three-hour sessions.
 Wakeman recalled the experience as the most nerve-racking experience of his music career at that time.
 Shortly before the orchestra played, he recalled: "I will hear for the very first time whether at all the arrangements I have done will work, will sound perfect or whether it'll sound terrible, as if the LSO was a third rate brass band.
 I asked myself what these EMI directors would've done if it had sounded terrible. ...
 Those final twenty seconds have been the most silent twenty seconds of my life.
 As if in slow motion I saw the baton going up and even when I only heard a rough mix in the control room it was as if thick clouds were making way for the sun to emerge.
 That moment all stress left my body as I turned around and only saw laughing faces.
 If I still had doubts, they all left that same instance."
 Two additional days were booked with the orchestra on stand-by in case parts needed to be re-recorded, but they were not used.
 Recording moved to Studio 2 to work on editing and putting down overdubs.

 The cover is Wakeman's first to be designed by Roger Dean, who produced artwork for several Yes albums.
 When recording for the album was finished in December 1998, almost 300 people were involved with its production.
 It cost £2 million to produce, a significant amount in comparison to Wakeman's earlier albums which were produced on small budgets.
 Wakeman heard the album in its entirety for the first time on 17 December 1998, and received a CD of it in mid-January 1999.